*For links to all of my posts addressing chronic illness, click here.*

 Sometimes people tell me it’s okay just to sit and watch.
 And sometimes I do that, but honestly?
 It’s boring and heartbreaking and unfun.
 Being forced to stay on the sidelines, unnoticed, while everyone else plays is not exactly something worth going out to do.
 Most of the time, it’s nicer to stay at home.

 That’s not even mentioning transportation.
 If you don’t suffer paralyzing fear when trying to drive?
 Good for you.
-(I’m there, finally, but unfortunately, I lost a lot of skill during the time when I couldn’t handle it.)
 If you can afford your own car?
 Good for you.
 If you can walk to social events?
 Extra double goody for you.

 It’s not that way for all of us.

 The same situation applies to dating.
 I’ve been on four dates in my life, and the last one was nearly four years ago.
 A large part of this is because of my disability.
 When you can’t go out and do things, you don’t meet people.
 Even if someone were to get to know you through just classes, what kind of date are you going to go on?
 I’m happy with dinner and a movie, or something else involving food and sitting, but a lot of people aren’t.
-A lot of people don’t like hearing that they can’t go rockclimbing or whatever with you.
+A lot of people don’t like hearing that they can’t go rock climbing or whatever.

 On top of that, there are so many little, daily things that you have to sacrifice in order to hold onto the big dreams as a fibromyalgic.
-Before, those were things like practicing cello as much as I needed, participating in activities that caused me anxiety and thus drained me further, like talking on the phone, washing my hair thoroughly.
+Before, those were things like practicing cello as much as I needed, participating in activities that caused me anxiety, washing my hair thoroughly.
 (Gross, I know, but that’s how it is.)
 Wearing clothing like half-slips, tights, leggings, belts, headbands, even most hair ties, causes too much pain.
-Also, cooking, always cooking, cooking is the worst.
+Also, cooking is the worst.
 And people don’t understand it.
 They see you go to school and do well in classes, and they’re confused as to how you’re too tired to make a phone call.
 But like I said, it’s a balance, a trade-off.
 I have to sacrifice those things in order to stay in school.

 Then, after I graduated, like every other time I returned home between semesters, my condition took another leap forward.
-(Why did that keep happening?
-A lot of complicated reasons that I don’t totally understand myself, including a delayed reaction to the stress of school, I believe.)
 So now, I’m losing my biggest, most important dreams.
 I have no chance to date, which means my dream of falling in love and having a family has stalled.
 In general, I’m extremely isolated (the Internet is my social life, hi Internet, hugs and kisses).
 My exhaustion means that I only have the brainpower for perhaps a chapter’s worth of writing a day—and that only if I got more than eight hours of sleep.
 Most of that limited intellectual energy right now is going towards the one, very easy online grad school class I’m taking right now, and I’ve been struggling just to keep up on that.
 That means I haven’t looked at any of my novels since June.
-My other big dream, being a bestselling novelist: kind of impossible when I can’t look at my manuscript without my brain dissolving into static and eyes going cross.
+My other big dream, being a bestselling novelist is kind of impossible when I can’t look at my manuscript without my brain dissolving into static and eyes going cross.
 This blog is what I’ve got to hang onto right now, when it comes to writing for myself.
 This is what I have, and I keep missing posts anyway.

 Do you know what that’s like, watching your life vanish?
 Knowing that you don’t have the power to get it back?
 Feeling humiliated every day by how completely dependent you are on others?
 (And that's coming from one of them darn millennials who already values interdependence over independence.)
 I am staring into an empty void where my dreams of family and a literary career used to be.
 The two things that matter to me most, and they’re gone, too.